 Accessibility

-As you know, our main goal for Museum Night Fever is to make sure everyone can fully enjoy this special night.
-We know that accessibility during such event can be challenging.
+Our main goal for Museum Night Fever is to make sure everyone can fully enjoy this special night.
+We know that accessibility during such an event can be challenging.

 People in wheelchairs and with limited mobility